 Designate FSF as a Beneficiary of your IRA or Pension Plan.
 By naming the FSF as a beneficiary of your retirement assets, you are supporting the FSF's mission through a revocable commitment.
 In addition, your distribution of assets to a nonprofit entity can also reduce income tax liability at the time of distribution.

-- Set up a qualified charitable distribution.
-IRA owners who are age 70 1/2 or older can make a tax-free charitable contribution to the Foundation for Sustainable Forests via directed donation to the Crawford Heritage Community Foundation. *Note that due to the impacts of Covid-19, there will be no mandatory distributions during the 2020 tax year under the CARES Act- no matter the age of the account owner.
-Also under the CARES Act, charitable contributions may exceed the typical annual limit of $100,000.*
+Set up a qualified charitable distribution.
+IRA owners who are 72 or older can make a tax-free charitable contribution from their retirement account to the Foundation for Sustainable Forests via directed donation to the Crawford Heritage Community Foundation.

-- Gifts of Real Estate.
-Gifts of forested land that can serve as sustainable working woodlands in perpetuity will directly further the mission of the Foundation for Sustainable Forests to conserve forested land in the region.
+Gifts of Real Estate.
+Gifts of forested land will be sustainable working woodlands in perpetuity and will directly further the mission of the Foundation for Sustainable Forests to conserve forested land in the region.
 Visit our Forest Conservation Planning page for more information.